oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-sales-info.rst

    * **Use User Profile Data** -- allow setting the option of user profile details to be displayed.
    * **Enter Manually** -- allow to set the option of manually entered text in the *Enter Contact Info* field.

-   Such organization settings override settings set at the :ref:`system level <sys--conf--commerce--sales--contacts-global>` unless **Use System** check box is enabled.
+   Such organization settings override settings set at the :ref:`system level <sys--conf--commerce--sales--contacts-global>` unless **Use System** checkbox is enabled.

 6. In the **Guest Contact** text box, you may enter contact information that will be shown to non-authenticated visitors.
 Click **Use System** to use the text configured at the system level.
 7. Click **Save Settings**.